hpcloud-mon/python-monasca-events/README.md

   - pip - version >= 1.4.  python get-pip.py

 Alternative Manual Install Steps:
-  - cd to your python-monasc-events repo
+  - cd to your python-monasca-events repo
   - sudo pip install -r requirements.txt
   - python setup.py install

 Command-line API
 ----------------
-Installing this distribution gets you a shell command, ``monasca``, that you can use to interact with the Monitoring API server.
+Installing this distribution gets you a shell command, ``monasca-events``, that you can use to interact with the Monitoring API server.

 Usage: